 Slightly boosts attack power, cut rates, and resistances and also slightly raises stamina recovery speed.

 One corner of the church rooftop has a peculiar setup.
 Benches and pus statues line the balcony sides while facing a central square cavity similar to the large, shallow pools within the cathedral.
 Although currently filled with dirt, this space resembles a foot bath common to Japanese hot springs.
 Did this area once pump up spring water for cleansing?
 DS2’s Holy Water Urns demonstrate the power of holy spring water to heal the living and scald the Hollow due to their increased intimacy with the Dark, so the same can be true for the Deep spring.
 Cleansing their impurities this way would be dangerous for the Undead, but the adherents we encounter are perfectly willing to immolate themselves for purification — the possibility of death isn’t an issue.
 In fact, it is all the more fitting that a goddess associated with sympathy and grief be the patron deity of a church dedicated to cleansing impurities at the risk of death.
-Though one might think this is the source of the cemetery surrounding the church and chapel, the corpses buried there at least lack the heart roots indicative of hollowed Undead.

 For example, Eldritch.
 He, who was a clergyman, kept eating people like it was breathing.
 He bloated like a drowned pig, became melted sludge, and was imprisoned in the Church of the Deep…

-DS1 already introduced us to leftover meat of a cannibal’s victims becoming cursed by their resentment in death, and DS2 built upon the concept further with uniting various bodies and souls into a single will coalescing around a particularly strong soul.
+DS1 already introduced us to leftover meat of a cannibal’s victims becoming cursed by their grudge in death, and DS2 built upon the concept further with uniting various resentful bodies and souls into a single will coalescing around a particularly strong soul.
 What happens then to the cannibals who imbibe that cursed meat for sustenance?
-Most maneaters we encounter have indeed fattened up as a consequence of their sick tastes, but none have apparently gone to the same lengths as Aldrich, who Hawkwood says did it as if it was breathing.
+Most maneaters we encounter have fattened up as a consequence of their sick tastes, but none have apparently gone to the same lengths as Aldrich, who Hawkwood says did it as if it was breathing.
 Therefore, Aldrich’s sludge state can be attributed to the very meat sustaining his mortal body bearing a grudge against him, melting his body into something akin to the crawling carrion while the will of his soul keeps the flesh vessel together under his control.

 Eldritch, who is known as a repulsive maneater, surely wanted to impart it.
 The means to bathe in screams and eat the very shivers of life.